cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     }
     double capacity;

-As a special (read, undocumented) feature of a ResourceBuff, you also use the pragma to initialize its size from another state variable.
+As a special (read, undocumented) feature of a ResBuf, you also use the pragma to initialize its size from another state variable.
 Change the pragma for the ResourceBuf to be: